dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 It was a good one too.

 “Ok, you’re right.
 I can do this.
-I’ll think of what to say,” I said and turned to go to the next house.
+I’ll think of what to say,” I said.

 “Wait, though.
 You still talked over him too much.
 What if you try listening,” Whitley said, noting down what she was saying.
 The margins of her paper were getting scribbley.